Particular/docs.particular.net/nservicebus/upgrades/asb-7to8.md

 ## [Forwarding Topology](/nservicebus/azure-service-bus/topologies/) number of entities in bundle removed

-In Versions 8 and above the API to configure number of entities in a bundle has been removed:
+In Versions 8 and above the API to configure bundle prefix and number of entities in a bundle has been removed:

 snippet: 7to8-number-of-entities-bundle

 The default number of entities in a bundle is set to one.
-For existing transports which have been running with multiple bundles the transport automatically picks up previously configured bundles.
+For existing endpoints which have been running with multiple entities in a bundle, the transport automatically picks up previously configured entities.
+The default topic name for bundle is set to `bundle-1`.

 For more details on topologies refer to the [Azure Service Bus Transport Topologies](/nservicebus/azure-service-bus/topologies/) article.